 Visit va.gov’s Geriatrics and Extended Care page for more information.

 An annuity is essentially a contract between an individual and an insurance company in which the person gives a sum of money that the company then invests.
 In turn, the annuitant is guaranteed monthly payments.
 An annuity has limited options for helping with nursing home costs.

-How?
 Annuities promise a continued stream of income.
-That income can be used to pay care costs.
+If you have an annuity, and it’s enough money per month, the income can be used to pay care costs.
 Alternatively, you can sell your annuity to free up money fast.

 Paying for nursing home care doesn’t have to be a burden on you or your loved ones.
 Plan ahead and revisit your options as circumstances change.
 If you need more help, then start with these resources: